ANNOUNCEMENT TEXT

 We are unable to comment on student’s chances for admission.
 We encourage you to review our admission profile data for a sense of our competitiveness.

 It is important to note the evaluation of applications by the Admission Committee is comprehensive and holistic.
 Although an outstanding academic record is important, we select students based on many attributes and are especially interested in those we believe will contribute to, as well as benefit from, our community.
-Students are selected on the basis of many attributes—academic record, extracurricular achievements, demonstrated leadership and community/family contribution, personal essays, and letters of recommendation.
+Students are selected on the basis of many attributes—academic record, extracurricular achievements, demonstrated leadership, community/family contribution, personal essays, and letters of recommendation.
 Admission decisions are comprehensive and there is no magic formula for selecting the perfect Emory University student.

 Further information about why we do not take demonstrated interest into account is in this blog post.